Henry Underhill: Oxfordshire Natural History Society and lantern slide lectures

-Underhill’s inaugural lecture as president of the Oxfordshire Natural History Society, The Age and Distribution of Folk Tales (1893), featured lantern slides illustrating folk tales from England, Russia, Japan and Ireland.
+Underhill's inaugural lecture as president of the Oxfordshire Natural History Society, The Age and Distribution of Folk Tales (1893), featured lantern slides illustrating folk tales from England, Russia, Japan and Ireland.
 The Folklore Society holds a collection of over 300 of Underhill’s folk tale slides.

 In 1896, Underhill gave a lecture entitled Great Stone Circles on megalithic monuments of South-West Britain, which included hand-painted lantern slides depicting Stonehenge, the Rollright Stones and Avebury.
 The lecture was attended by British archaeologist Arthur Evans, then keeper of the Ashmolean Museum, and the Hope Professor of Zoology, Edward Poulton.

 Underhill’s photographic slides of North Leigh Roman Villa, which accompanied his 1895 lecture on Buried Roman Cities in England, have archaeological significance as they illustrate the original design of the villa’s third-century mosaic before it was reconstructed in the 1920s.

 Photography

 In 1897, Underhill became a member of the Oxford Camera Club.
 He regularly gave lectures to the club, mostly on technical subjects to do with photograph technology.

 In 1907, as part of a project organised by the Oxford Architectural and Historical Society to record historic architecture in the area, Underhill photographed windmills in Oxfordshire and Buckinghamshire.
 The photographs are significant in the modern day as they depict a number of monuments which no longer survive; they are now held by the Oxford University History of Science Museum.

 Underhill also photographed family, friends and society members on leisure outings in the late 19th and early 20th centuries.
-A selection of these photographs have been shown in exhibitions at the Museum of Oxford.
+A selection of these photographs has been shown in exhibitions at the Museum of Oxford.